marcosjom/scheduler/README.md

 	, "commands": [ ...]
 }

-Which:
+... which:

- - executes once-a-year between the midnight and 3rd hour (inclusive) at january.
+ - executes once-a-year between the midnight and 3rd hour (inclusive) of each day of january.
- - is evaluated every day (tick).
+ - is evaluated every hour (tick).
  - new executions must be 3 month or older from last succesfull execution.
- - execution is forced if last succesfull execution is 6 months or older.
+ - execution is forced (allowed-range is ignored) if last succesfull execution is 6 months or older.

 # Contact